Skip to Content

 Rice soaking in a mixing bowl.

-Step 2: While waiting on the rice, gently break the stems using a spoon or mortar and pestle.
-Next, add them to a small bowl with boiling water or milk.
-Stir and let it stand for 5 minutes.
+Step 2: While waiting on the rice, gently break the saffron stems using a spoon or mortar and pestle.
+Add them to a small bowl with warm water or milk.
+Stir and set aside for 5 minutes.

 Saffron blooming in a small bowl.